utnet-org/utility-readonly/tools/state-viewer/README.md

-# `neard view_state`
+# `uncd view_state`

-`neard view_state` is a tool that helps you look into the state of the blockchain, which includes:
+`uncd view_state` is a tool that helps you look into the state of the blockchain, which includes:

 * apply old blocks with a new version of the code or of the protocol
 * generate a genesis file from the current state of the blockchain